Pharma-collect/Web_server/README.md

 # Web Server

-to start the server use :
+To start the server use :

 ```
 npm install